 We often see people quick to celebrate holidays without much context behind the actual events — ahem, Cinco de Mayo.
 Relying on stereotypes or assumptions is not only hurtful but can keep us from truly understanding our neighbors.
 Hispanic Heritage Month is no exception.

-This TEDx Talk provides insight into what it means to be Hispanic and Latinx, while also asking us to dig deeper into the common stereotypes and assumptions that many in this community face.
+This TEDx Talk provides insight into what it means to be Hispanic and Latine, while also asking us to dig deeper into the common stereotypes and assumptions that many in this community face.

 If you’re feeling empowered to dive even deeper, the National Museum of the American Latino, offers bilingual resources like interactive activities.

-The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and U.S. Holocaust Memorial Museum (whew, that’s a lot) jointly pay tribute to the generations of Latinx and Hispanic Americans who have positively influenced and enriched our nation and society.
+Each year, the Library of Congress partners with the National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and U.S. Holocaust Memorial Museum (whew, that’s a lot) to jointly pay tribute to the generations of Latine and Hispanic Americans who have positively influenced and enriched our nation and society.

 They’ve made documents, exhibits, films, blog posts, and more available to the public — including a calendar of free online events.